dateng2016/notes/notes.md

 The website takes in the following information during signing up:

 -   name
 -   business name
 -   email
 -   phone number
 -   password
 -   promo code (optional)
 -   country
 -   city
 -   phone number

 After completing the necessary info, you have the option to choose your role:

 -   Merchant
 -   Delivery company
 -   Developer
 -   Driver

 I choose merchant

 After that, choose type of merchant you are

 -   Restaurant
 -   Meal prep delivery
 -   Grocery
 -   Pharmacy
 -   Florist
 -   Other

 I choose Restaurant

 Next specify if you have driver

-I choose no driver
+I choose YES

 Next it asks number of deliveries per month